 Arlington firefighter accidentally asphyxiated in Cancun window, authorities conclude

-An Arlington firefighter on vacation in Mexico was accidentally asphyxiated last week when he was trapped in a window as he tried to enter a bathroom, law enforcement authorities have concluded.
+An Arlington firefighter on vacation in Mexico was accidentally asphyxiated last week when he became trapped in a window as he tried to enter a bathroom, Mexican law enforcement authorities have concluded.

 No signs of violence were found at the scene of Elijah Snow’s death on Monday at a hotel in Cancun, according to the State Attorney General’s Office for Quintana Roo.

-Snow’s relatives have said that Snow’s death was criminal.
+Snow’s relatives have said they think that Snow’s death was criminal, according to news reports.
 They believe that he was kidnapped and beaten.
 He was in Mexico with his wife to celebrate their 10-year anniversary.

-“According to the report of the forensic experts, the cause of death was due to mechanical asphyxia due to thoracic-abdominal compression because he was trapped in a window when trying to enter a bathroom,” according to an account from the attorney general’s office that was released on Friday.
-Because of the the height, Snow could not support his feet when the upper part of his body was stuck, and “he lost mobility and there was no point of support.”
+“According to the report of the forensic experts, the cause of death was due to mechanical asphyxia due to thoracic-abdominal compression because he was trapped in a window when trying to enter a bathroom,” according to an account from the attorney general’s office that was released on Friday and translated from Spanish.
+Because of the height, Snow could not support his feet when the upper part of his body was stuck, and “he lost mobility and there was no point of support.”

-The attorney general’s office is in contact with United States consular authorities.
+The attorney general’s office is in contact with United States consular authorities as the investigation continues.

+Authorities have not said how Snow got to the hotel where he was found dead or why he would have tried to crawl through the window.

 KTVT-TV has reported that Snow’s body was found Monday morning after the couple’s first night on vacation at a resort in Cancun.